FAQs for the Sweet v. Cardona Settlement

 Interaction of Sweet With Other Discharges/Benefits

 Class Members who applied for borrower defense for their Corinthian-related loans will have their loans discharged through the Corinthian group discharge process announced by the Department of Education on June 1, 2022.
-These individuals will receive the same relief as other Class Members in the automatic discharge group (full discharge, refunds of payment to the Department, and deletion of the credit tradeline), but they will receive their relief according to a different schedule.
+These individuals will receive the same relief as other Class Members in the automatic discharge group (full discharge, refunds of payment to the Department, and deletion of the credit tradeline).

 If you are a Class Member who attended one of these schools before Corinthian ownership, your application will be placed into the decision group, and you will receive a decision within the applicable time frame.